wazuh/wazuh-documentation/source/user-manual/capabilities/virustotal-scan/integration.rst

   ...
   </syscheck>

+2. The **syscheck** module must then be restarted.

-After restarting the syscheck module, the configuration is applied and the specified folder will be monitored in real-time.
+After restarting the **syscheck** module, the configuration is applied and the specified folder will be monitored in real-time.

 The alert below appears when a file is added to the monitored directory.